 In the previous example, you may have noticed that NodeBrain supports both state and event monitoring.
 The difference between the two is subtle.
 The assert command and on rule are designed for state monitoring.
 The alert command and if rule are designed for event monitoring.
 But it isn't that simple.
 The on rule responds to both assert and alert commands.
 To an on rule, alert is just an alias for assert.
-In fact, everything about the way an alert command is processed is identical to the way an assert command is processed, except alert brings if rules into play.
-In other words, alert makes an assertion, and then says, "Oh, and by the way, this is an event to be considered by the if rules."
+In fact, everything about the way an alert command is processed is identical to the way an assert command is processed, except alert makes event attributes transient and brings if rules into play within the event context.
+In other words, alert makes an assertion, reverts unspecified event attributes to Unknown, and then says, "Oh, and by the way, this is an event to be considered by the if rules in the event context.
+In this section we'll use an example for which you don't need to worry about event attribute transience and the event context.